sycomix/scrapecrow/content/Web Scraping Target Discovery - Crawling.md

 	    ...
 ```

-With this skeleton we have basic usage API for our scraper.
+With this skeleton, we have basic usage API for our scraper.
 We can define our run function:

 ```python
 async def run():